 What is the difference between food allergy and food intolerance?

-Food allergy causes an immune system response, causing symptoms in your child that range from uncomfortable to life-threatening.
-Food intolerance does not affect the immune system, although some symptoms may be the same as in food allergy.
+Food allergy causes an immune system response, causing symptoms that range from uncomfortable to life-threatening.
+Food intolerance does not effect the immune system, although some symptoms may be the same as in food allergy.

 What foods most often cause food allergy?

-Approximately 90 percent of all food allergies in children are caused by the following eight foods:
+Approximately 90 percent of all food allergies are caused by eight foods:

 - Tree nuts

 Eggs, milk, and peanuts are the most common causes of food allergies in children, with wheat, soy, and tree nuts also included.
-Peanuts, tree nuts, fish and shellfish commonly cause the most severe reactions.
-Nearly 5 percent of children under the age of five years have food allergies.
-From 1997 to 2007, the prevalence of reported food allergy increased 18 percent among children under age 18 years.
-Although most children "outgrow" their allergies, allergy to peanuts, tree nuts, shellfish, and fish may be lifelong.
+Peanuts, nuts, fish, and shellfish commonly cause the most severe reactions.
+Nearly 5 percent of children under the age of five years, and 18 percent under the age of 18 years, have food allergies.
+Although many children "outgrow" their allergies, allergy to peanuts, tree nuts, fish, and shellfish may be lifelong.